 Restaurants with Outdoor Dining By the Beach

-Talk about shoes optional, this restaurant adjacent to the Annenberg Beach House is right on the sand.
-While the pool here is closed, the beach playground is open, so kids can play while they wait for food.
+Talk about shoes optional this restaurant adjacent to the Annenberg Beach House is right on the sand.
+The playground allows kids to play while they wait for food.
 Or after they eat, while you relax in the sun.
 Reservations are available by phone or in person.

 Grab breakfast, lunch, or dinner with your toes in the sand on this private Malibu beach.
-Remember that you must order $30 worth of food to cover 4 hours of parking here; order less or stay longer and you’re on the hook for the $35 (weekday) and $50 (weekend) parking fee.
-Still, watch the clock and you can enjoy the same stretch of beach as the local billionaires.
-Portions are massive and the kid menu is a treat.
+Remember that you must order $30 worth of food to cover four hours of parking here for the reduced rate of $10-$15; order less or stay longer, and you’re on the hook for the $45 (weekday) and $65 (weekend) parking fee.
+Still, watch the clock, and you can enjoy the same stretch of beach as the local billionaires.
+Portions are massive, and the kid menu is a treat.

-Both the Restaurant and the Cafe are open for outdoor dining, and while we love both, my kids pick the cafe every time.
+Both the restaurant and the cafe have outdoor dining, and while we love each, my kids pick the cafe every time.
 Here you can sit upstairs at a railing that hangs over the ocean.
 While the kids eat amazing quesadillas and orzo pasta, parents can nibble the best burrata fruit salad (it’s addictive enough that I bought the cookbook to learn the secret to the sweet crunch on top) and sip a rosé sangria that makes you feel like all is right in the world.

-This classic spot on the Redondo Beach Pier is now serving on its outside patio.
+This classic spot on the Redondo Beach Pier now serves food on its outside patio.
 There’s even live music!
-Kids love the spaghetti and chocolate mousse, parents can enjoy the old-school seafood, live music, solicitous waiters, and the feeling of enjoying a quasi-date night.
+Kids will love the spaghetti, and chocolate mousse, while parents can enjoy the old-school seafood, live music, solicitous servers, and the feeling of enjoying a quasi-date night.

 Restaurants with Outdoor Dining at Theme Parks

 Disney fans can get their fill (literally) by eating at Downtown Disney.
-Restaurants with outdoor seating, such as Ralph Brennan’s Jazz Kitchen, Naples Ristorante e Bar, Ballast Point Brewing Company, and more, are open and serving.
+Restaurants with outdoor seating, such as Ralph Brennan’s Jazz Kitchen, Naples Ristorante e Bar, Ballast Point Brewing Company, and more, give kids and parents a chance to watch the world walk by on the streets of Downtown Disney.

 Marmalade Cafe is just one of the options with plenty of outdoor seating at the Grove.
 Photo courtesy Marmalade Cafe